 PEN/Edward and Lily Tuck Award for Paraguayan Literature ($3,000)

-PEN will only accept submissions from Paraguayan publishers and current members of PEN.
+PEN America will only accept submissions from Paraguayan publishers and current Members of PEN.

 - Both established and emerging Paraguayan writers are eligible.

-- PEN will only accept submissions from Paraguayan publishers to PEN Paraguay with an official letter of recommendation and internal nominations from PEN members.
+- PEN America will only accept submissions from Paraguayan publishers to PEN Paraguay with an official letter of recommendation and internal nominations from PEN Members.